ConvivioTeam/cookbook/delivery_recipe/technical-delivery/automation/README.md

 ## Continuous integration

 We use [continuous integration](http://www.martinfowler.com/articles/continuousIntegration.html) automation tools (and the [process and practices associated with continuous integration](https://www.thoughtworks.com/continuous-integration)) to continually build the development environment, run [tests](../testing/README.md) and return results.
 Automated builds are usually triggered when code is checked into the designated branch of the code source control repository, for example, after a feature pull request has been successfully reviewed and merged.

 This practice ensures errors are detected early by the development team, so they can be fixed and prevented from escalating or being accidentally deployed to production.

+#### Build it when you need it

+An important benefit of automating the process of development and deployment through continuous integration is that many tasks can be run on the deployment server (dev, staging, QA, production or wherever) during deployment.
+Automated tasks, especially those covered by package and dependency management, can be run on the server by the automation tools themselves.
+This saves unnecessary code from being committed into the project repository, keeping it clean and reserved for project-specific code only.

 ## Continuous deployment